cochisestarks-web/olelo-hawaii-daily-practice/README.md

 - Accurate pronunciation guides
 - Interconnected worldview of Hawaiian values

-### Sources
+### Sources & Methodology

-Hawaiian language and cultural content informed by:
+Hawaiian language and cultural content developed through:
-- [Māʻemaʻe Glossary of Common Hawaiian Vocabulary](https://www.hawaiitourismauthority.org/media/1682/maemae-glossary-of-common-hawaiian-vocabulary.pdf) - Hawaiʻi Tourism Authority
+- [Māʻemaʻe Glossary of Common Hawaiian Vocabulary](https://www.hawaiitourismauthority.org/media/1682/maemae-glossary-of-common-hawaiian-vocabulary.pdf) - Hawaiʻi Tourism Authority (vocabulary and pronunciation)
-- Traditional ʻōlelo noʻeau (Hawaiian proverbs)
-- Cultural research on Hawaiian values and practices
+- AI-assisted research (ChatGPT, Grok) for cultural context compilation
+- Cross-referenced across multiple sources for accuracy
+- Reviewed and validated by developer with Hawaiian ancestry

+**Cultural Positionality**: This app was created by a developer of Hawaiian descent (27% Native Hawaiian, diaspora) with deep respect for ʻōlelo Hawaiʻi and Hawaiian cultural values.
+The content focuses on practical, everyday applications rather than sacred or restricted knowledge.

 This app is created for educational purposes and honors the living Hawaiian language and culture.